Towards Modality-Agnostic Medical Image Anomaly Detection: A Training-Free Manifold Refinement Approach: Hyperparameter Tuning and Model Robustness

 \section{Hyperparameter Tuning and Model Robustness}

-To rigorously evaluate the sensitivity of the Mean Shift via Density Enhancement (MSDE) framework to its hyperparameters, we conducted an extensive optimization study using the Optuna framework~\cite{akiba2019optuna}.
-The primary objective of this analysis was to determine whether MSDE relies on brittle, dataset-specific tuning to achieve competitive performance, or if its manifold refinement process is inherently robust across diverse medical imaging modalities.
+To rigorously evaluate the sensitivity of the Mean Shift-based Feature Refinement framework to its hyperparameters, we conducted an extensive optimization study using the Optuna framework~\cite{akiba2019optuna}.
+The primary objective of this analysis was to determine whether the proposed framework relies on brittle, dataset-specific tuning to achieve competitive performance, or if its manifold refinement process is inherently robust across diverse medical imaging modalities.

 \paragraph{Zero-Leakage Validation Protocol.} Hyperparameter optimization in anomaly detection carries a high risk of data leakage, particularly when anomalous samples are scarce.
 To prevent this, we implemented a strict "zero-leakage" validation protocol.
-For each dataset, we constructed an isolated validation set consisting of: \begin{enumerate} \item \textbf{Validation Normals:} 20\% of the normal training samples were held out. \item \textbf{Validation Anomalies:} 10\% of the anomalous samples were permanently removed from the final test set and repurposed strictly for validation. \end{enumerate} During the Optuna search, the MSDE model was fitted exclusively on the remaining 80\% of the normal training data and evaluated on the validation set.
+For each dataset, we constructed an isolated validation set consisting of: \begin{enumerate} \item \textbf{Validation Normals:} 20\% of the normal training samples were held out. \item \textbf{Validation Anomalies:} 10\% of the anomalous samples were permanently removed from the final test set and repurposed strictly for validation. \end{enumerate} During the Optuna search, our model was fitted exclusively on the remaining 80\% of the normal training data and evaluated on the validation set.
 The final test set remained completely unseen during the entire tuning process.\\

-\paragraph{Search Space and Optimization.} The optimization process focused strictly on the five geometric hyperparameters governing the manifold shift process: the number of neighbors ($k \in [5, 60]$), neighborhood sample density threshold ($T_{\text{nbd}} \in [3, 80]$), learning rate ($\eta \in [0.01, 0.5]$), maximum shift iterations ($T \in [3, 12]$), and the shift convergence threshold ($\tau \in [10^{-4}, 0.05]$).
+\paragraph{Search Space and Optimization.} The optimization process focused strictly on the five geometric hyperparameters governing the manifold shift process: the number of neighbors ($k \in [5, 60]$), neighborhood sample density threshold ($\tau \in [3, 80]$), learning rate ($\eta \in [0.01, 0.5]$), maximum shift iterations ($T \in [3, 12]$), and the shift convergence threshold ($\delta \in [10^{-4}, 0.05]$).
 The Gaussian Density Estimation (GDE) parameters, including the PCA dimensionality reduction ($d'=256$), were kept fixed.
-The objective metric was set to maximize the Area Under the ROC Curve (AUC) over 80 trials per dataset
+The objective metric was set to maximize the Area Under the ROC Curve (AUC) over 80 trials per dataset.

 \paragraph{Results and Robustness Analysis.} Following the Optuna search, the model was retrained on the full set of normal training samples using the dataset-specific optimal hyperparameters and evaluated on the held-out test set.